VIGH Funding Resources

 For a complete list of Vanderbilt funding sources, see the Vanderbilt Institute for Global Health’s website.

-The Nichols Humanitarian Fund was established in 2006 by the E.C. and Lucile Hamby Nichols Trust and it enables Vanderbilt students to volunteer for local, domestic, or international humanitarian service opportunities.
+The Nichols Humanitarian Fund: established in 2006 by the E.C. and Lucile Hamby Nichols Trust to enable Vanderbilt students to volunteer for local, domestic, or international humanitarian service opportunities.
 Support is primarily focused on summer projects, or projects that take place during defined academic breaks.
 Funds are available for educational and other expenses.
 All currently enrolled Vanderbilt students are eligible to receive assistance from the Fund, provided that they are citizens or permanent residents of the U.S.

-The Center for Latin American Studies (CLAS) Summer Awards Programs are available to both Vanderbilt graduate and undergraduate students pursuing research projects in Latin America.
-The call for applications is posted on the CLAS website each December and applications are due in early February.
+The Center for Latin American Studies (CLAS) Summer Awards Programs: available to both Vanderbilt graduate and undergraduate students pursuing research projects in Latin America.
+The call for applications is posted on the CLAS website each December and applications are due in late January or early February.

-SPIN Vanderbilt University is a platform for finding funding opportunities and supporting collaboration in the research development field.
+SPIN Vanderbilt University: a platform for finding funding opportunities and supporting collaboration in the research development field.
 Find funding opportunities and instantly view matching faculty from inside or outside Vanderbilt.